 Over the knee is traditional but the possibilities are endless.
 You can spank someone lying face down, either with legs together or spread apart.
 Other good options are on hands and knees, bent over the back of a chair, standing with palms against a wall, being forward from the waist to touch the floor… If you become truly devoted to the practice, you may wish to invest in a specialized piece of spanking furniture.

-You can heighten the intensity of the spanking experience with role-playing.
+You can heighten the intensity of the spanking experience with role playing.
+(If you’re not sure how to get started, read this Beginner’s Guide to Sexy Role Playing.)
 Naughty schoolgirls and Roman slaves are common spanking scenes.
 As long as it appeals to both of you, go for it.
 I assure you, someone else already is.

 To be certain your play stays fun, observe the safety rules.